Activity

 0

 I created texture arrays for my 3 types of crabs and arrays for my shells, and learned about pick_random() function to randomly choose which crab appears and which shell is being ordered.
-I set up enter and leave animations for the crab, as well as updating the global pearl count variable if the order is correct or incorrect.
+I set up enter and leave animations for the crab through an animation player with visibility and position tracks, as well as updating the global pearl count variable if the order is correct or incorrect, 10 if correct on first try, 5 if correct on 2+ tries.
 My next goal is to animate the shells so they drop and store the starting position in a variable to reset when a new crab arrives.

 0

-I set up hover states using export variables in the script for my area 2d buttons.
-I also set up the game scene layout.
+I set up hover states using @export variables in the script for my area 2d buttons by loading in textures for the hover and normal states in the inspector.
+I also set up the game scene layout with 4 major sections: the crab. the order stand and accessories, the customize panel, and shop!
 Lastly, I added the scene changes from my menu screen to the game welcome screen.
-I also started exploring how to make a custom splash screen!

 Attachment